-Every June we celebrate Lesbian, Gay, Bisexual, and Transgender Pride Month, remembering and honoring the 1969 Stonewall riots.
-Today, as the fight for LGBTQ rights continues in the U.S. and abroad, our schools, universities and corporations are committed to fostering a culture of meaningful diversity and inclusion.
-The Penguin Random House Speakers Bureau represents a number of speakers whose lectures facilitate these important discussions.
+Every June, we celebrate Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride Month, remembering and honoring the 1969 Stonewall riots.
+Today, as the fight for LGBTQ rights continues in the U.S. and abroad, our schools, universities, and corporations are committed to fostering a culture of meaningful diversity and inclusion.
+The Penguin Random House Speakers Bureau represents a many speakers whose lectures facilitate these important discussions.

 Jennifer Finney Boylan is the author of the critically acclaimed breakthrough bestseller She’s Not There: A Life in Two Genders, one of the first bestselling works by a transgender American.
 She is a passionate activist for LGBT people, and transgender men and women in particular, through her writing and her involvement on the Board of Directors of GLAAD and the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction.
 Boylan frequently speaks to college and university students about the wide range of gender expression and embracing diversity in its many forms.
 She also speaks to corporations and small businesses about making their place of employment a more open, knowledgeable, and respectful environment.

 Garrard Conley is the author of the bestselling memoir Boy Erased: A Memoir of Identity, Faith, and Family, which was adapted into the award-winning film Boy Erased in 2018.
 The son of a Baptist pastor in rural Arkansas, Conley was sent to a conversion therapy facility at the age of nineteen by his family, in hopes to “cure” him of his homosexuality.
 In the midst of harmful practices and intense bigotry, Conley dug deep to find radical compassion for himself, for his family, and even for the counselors who harmed him.
 A powerful speaker, Conley inspires audiences with his remarkable story of empathy and resilience.